What Happened to the Sundays?

 Here’s Where the Story Ends

-So fans trade stories on Facebook, replay Reading, Writing and Arithmetic countless times, and trade B-sides and bootleg shoes like they’re lost Beatles tracks.
+So fans trade stories on Facebook, replay Reading, Writing & Arithmetic countless times, and trade B-sides and bootleg shoes like they’re lost Beatles tracks.
 We may never hear anything from the Sundays again, but I’m a Beatles and Jellyfish fan.
 I’m used to false hopes and disappointment.
 We have what we have, and that’s fine with me.